oliverlloyd/jmeter-ec2/README.md

 #### Things to try if you **DO NOT** have network access

 **Your Security Group is not configured properly**
-The `INSTANCE_SECURITYGROUP` property needs to reference the exact name of a security group that exists in the correct region and that contains a rule that allows inbound traffic on port 22 from the machine you are running the script from, or everywhere if you are running the script remotely or just want to rule this out (be sure to reduce this scope later once you've got things working)
+The `INSTANCE_SECURITYGROUP_IDS` property needs to reference the exact ids of one or more security group that exists in the correct region and that contains a rule that allows inbound traffic on port 22 from the machine you are running the script from, or everywhere if you are running the script remotely or just want to rule this out (be sure to reduce this scope later once you've got things working)

 **Check local network settings**
 Often port 22 can be blocked by over-zealous local network security settings.
 You often see this with poor quality wifi services, the type where you have to fill out a marketing form to get access.
 You can sometimes get around this by using a vpn but often they block this too and then your only choice is to put down your flat white and leave.